OWASP/owasp-mastg/Document/0x04b-Mobile-App-Security-Testing.md

 <img src="Images/Chapters/0x04b/SDLCOverview.jpg" width="550" />

-Based on the project's general risk profile, you may simplify (or even skip) some artifacts, and you may add others (formal intermediary approvals, formal documentation of certain points, etc.). **Always remember two things: an SDLC is meant to reduce risks associated with software development, and it is a framework that helps you set up controls to that end.** This this is a generic description of SDLC; always tailor this framework to your projects.
+Based on the project's general risk profile, you may simplify (or even skip) some artifacts, and you may add others (formal intermediary approvals, formal documentation of certain points, etc.). **Always remember two things: an SDLC is meant to reduce risks associated with software development, and it is a framework that helps you set up controls to that end.** This is a generic description of SDLC; always tailor this framework to your projects.

 #### Defining a Test Strategy